-After many years in which the residents of Manitoba had some of the lowest borrowing rates in Canada.
+For a time, residents of Manitoba had some of the lowest borrowing rates in Canada.
 The province even ranked number 10 for average consumer debt in 2017, being one of the lowest levels of debt per capita in the entire country.
-During the same year, Manitoba also had the smallest growth in the number of residents enrolling in consumer proposals and other debt solutions.
-This apparently indicated a disinclination to take on new credit card debt, installment loans and other forms of consumer indebtedness, thereby contributing to the overall economic health of the province.
+Manitoba also maintains the smallest growth in the number of residents enrolling in consumer proposals and other debt solutions.
+This apparently indicated a disinclination to take on new credit card debt, installment loans, and other forms of consumer indebtedness, thereby contributing to the overall economic health of the province.
 Statistics show that that might be changing.
 Manitoba is slowly seeing an increase in insolvencies and other forms of debt.
 In fact, in the last ten years, the number of consumer proposals in Manitoba has more than doubled.

 An excessive amount of consumer debt, we must remember, is a threat to one’s long-term financial health even if the interest rate charged on it is relatively small.
 As debt increases, so does the likelihood of default.
 That is why so many Manitobans are turning to debt solutions like the consumer proposal.